YaoGroup/DIFFICE_jax/data/README.md

 ### `preprocessing.py`

-A python script that normalizes the synthetic data loaded from the MATLAB format (`.mat`).
-The script will automatically find the characterisitc scale of each variable in the synthetic data, including spatial coordiates $(x,y)$, velocity $(u, v)$ and thickness $h$, and normalize them to be within
-$[-1, 1]$.
-The script also re-organizes and reshapes the data to meet the requirement for the PINN training.
+Involving essential functions to normalize the raw data loaded from the MATLAB format (`.mat`).
+The function in the script will automatically detect the characterisitc scale of each variable in the dataset, including the spatial coordiates $(x,y)$, velocity $(u, v)$ and thickness $h$, and use them to normalize those variables to be within the range of $[-1, 1]$.
+The script also re-organizes and reshapes the data that is required by the code in the `model` folder for the PINN training

 ### `sampling.py`